yinuoyang/CHero/README.md

         Filter Logic:
             Add Supplier name to Storage

-            Reset supperlier filter shows all supplier filter (or manually select all supplier),
+            Reset button shows all supplier filter (or manually select all supplier),

-            add one filter to filter out a specific supplier ()
+            add one filter to filter out a specific supplier

         Reset Logic:
-            Remove all the suppliers from Storage
+            change back to the data source to tableData in redux

         Table:
             Header